High Density Rubber Products - Made in the U.S.A.

 To the left is two photos of the different types of materials.
 On the right is a common form of ballistic rubber.
 The left is the long-lasting ballistic rubber process.
 The physical appearance between the two is obvious.

 It is essential to understand the types of ballistic rubber.
 The production process will determine the lifespan and breakdown of the product.
 Lower quality less dense products will usually be easy to spot because they look like rubber chipboard.
 Low-cost production often will have an "approximate" weight due to inconsistency in density.
 This inconsistency usually will result in reduced performance and minimal longevity.
 Glue binder products will always have the bulletin board look because they lack the systematic compound and time and heat pressure combination.

-Long lasting ballistic rubber comes from specific materials like styrene-butadiene rubber (SBR), and natural rubbers are ideal for impact.
+Long-lasting ballistic rubber comes from specific materials like styrene-butadiene rubber (SBR), and natural rubbers are ideal for impact.
 These materials have excellent abrasion resistance and excellent aging stability when protected by additives.
 The styrene/butadiene ratio influences the properties of the polymer.
-The right modification physical properties like tensile strength, ultimate elongation, modulus, coefficient of friction, and elongation will translate into enhancing the desired qualities of strength, elasticity, and durability.
+The right modification of physical properties like tensile strength, ultimate elongation, modulus, coefficient of friction, and elongation will translate into enhancing the desired qualities of strength, elasticity, and durability.